EASS-HIT-PART-A-2022-CLASS-II/Language-Detection/README.md

 * Danish
 * Greek

+# Project Demonstration
+Experience the demonstration of my project by visiting the following link: https://www.youtube.com/watch?v=iTtqHrceaOw

 # Prerequisites
 Before you begin, make sure you have the following installed on your machine:
   *  Docker and Docker Compose